-Prerequisite: Successful completion MAT 094 or above.
-Computer literacy course required.
-Recommended that students take CAS 121 (Preferred) or CAS 115.
-Or instructor's permission.
+Prerequisite: Completion of MAT 094 or higher.
+Computer Literacy course required.
+Recommended that students take CAS 121 (preferred) or CAS 115.
+Or instructor approval.

 ACTG 115 - Bookkeeping II (4)

 Introduces continued principles of full cycle, double-entry accounting.
 Covers specialty issues, such as uncollectible accounts, depreciation, inventory notes, interest accruals, and end-of-period work for corporations.
 Also covers basics of payroll accounting and payroll tax reports.
 Students will maintain journals and ledgers to prepare basic financial statements for a retail business organized as a corporation and identify the concepts and terminology required to perform specific accounting functions accurately.